 We are often asked why should you take the time to learn our specific system for career progression.
 It’s a fair question, frankly.
-If you don’t know how to look for a career position correctly, many times you will end up in the wrong position.
+For example, if you don’t know how to look for a career position correctly, many times you will end up in the wrong position.
 Has that ever happened to you?

 Further, most people have not really prepared themselves for their job search.
 This is akin to taking a trip “out west” and just guessing where you’re going without for a specific route.
 You may have promised the kids that you’d be looking for a specific place to tour, for instance.
 How about Grand Canyon, kids?

 You’ve only got a week to get there, do your touring, and get back.
-If you don’t know where you’re going, you may never get there.
+And if you don’t know where you’re going, you may never get there.
 You may miss the Meteor Crater.
-You may miss going to the bottom of Grand Canyon to visit the Havasupi Native American Nation.
+Maybe you miss going to the bottom of Grand Canyon to visit the Havasupi Native American Nation.
 You may miss the Petrified Forest attraction.

 All because you didn’t have a detailed plan.

 Like the Boy Scouts, you must be prepared

 Know this – when it comes to career search, most people will wing it.
 People have always used their own versions of how to perform a career search.
 Usually for the majority, that method almost always worked.
 It may not have been the perfect company, or the perfect job, but they’ve sold themselves on the offer without doing enough due diligence.
 If it’s a big miss in either department, they will be fired or quit within 6-12 months of their start date.